Big Bear Little BearWednesday, 5th October 2016

 a bit about us

+We live in rural Dorset, UK, not far from the Jurassic Coast.
 Although we work separately on our own commissions, we constantly refer to each other for advice when we get stuck.
 For instance, Jane is definitely better at perspective and providing cake, whereas Tim knows how to work the scanner and type an invoice.

 Together we are CHAPMAN AND WARNES (a bit like Batman and Robin, but with less crime fighting and no capes)!